Step 1: Request Service

 This error message can occur while attempting to send or receive an encrypted email message.
 The message occurs because the PKI 2 HON Public Identity certificate on the device has not been provisioned and configured to your Microsoft Outlook email client on the device that received the error message.
 To resolve this issue:

-- Navigate to the PKI 2 website using the device where the error occurred.
+- Navigate to the PKI 2 websites using the device where the error occurred.

 - Click Step 2 to open the PKI 2 Secure Email (encryption) Standard End-User Guide.